-A mainstay on cinema and TV screens for over 20 years, this commercial — reputedly NZ’s longest-running — made Kiwis feels as if the UK-born hokey pokey treasure was ‘ours’.
-Directed by Tony Williams and shot on location in Upper Hutt, the madcap romp featured a bevy of 70s acting talent going for comedy gold.
+A mainstay on cinema and TV screens for over 20 years, this commercial — reputedly NZ’s longest-running — made Kiwis feel as if the UK-born hokey pokey treasure was ‘ours’.
+Directed by Tony Williams and shot on location in Upper Hutt, the madcap romp features a bevy of 70s acting talent going for comedy gold.
 A connection with Martin Scorsese’s editor facilitated access to footage from old westerns, while the immortal tune is the work of Murray Grindlay.
-Williams overspent his meagre budget and a lawn mower given to him as a thank you ended up his fee.
+Williams overspent his meagre budget, and a lawn mower given to him as a thank you ended up his fee.

 This classic ad was made on a shoestring budget: milk bottle silver caps stood in for soldier’s dog-tags and a Wellington quarry apes a Korean War-zone of the evergreen MASH TV series (from the naming of “O’Reilly” at the top of the mail call through to the 1953 country and western tearjerker used in the soundtrack, sung by Jacqui Fitzgerald and adapted by Murray Grindlay).
 The anachronism of cassette tapes in Korea proved a charming twist on the traditional ‘Dear John’ letter; and the ad was later voted Best Australasian commercial of the 80s.